Rich Dudes│How Warren Buffett’s Net Worth Went From $10K to $114B

 How Warren Buffett invests

-Having grown his initial $9,800 investment into an asset base worth $114 billion over seven decades, Warren Buffet has caused a stir—questions about how he invests" constantly spring up.
+Having grown his initial $9,800 investment into an asset base worth $114 billion over seven decades, Warren Buffett has caused a stir—questions about how he invests constantly spring up.

 Some say his investment philosophy is heavily influenced by his mentor Benjamin Graham who wrote extensively about value investing.
 Others say he got his investment strategies from his father, Howard Buffett.